Sifat-Ahmed/Pytorch-Binary-Classification/README.md

                                     ## Used to balance any distortion in the lighting
 - Cutout                            ## Creates small squares in the image and fills them with greyish color
                                     ## Significantly increases the accuracy as the model has
-                                    ## a tendecy two identify white garbage as smoke
+                                    ## a tendecy to identify white garbage as smoke
 - Flip                              ## Flips the images randomly either horizontally or vertically
 - RGBShift                          ## Randomly shift the value of RGB layers
 - RandomFog                         ## Adds a fogginess in the images